 Taking the Subway in Korea

 The first order of business for taking the subway in Korea is to get yourself a T-Money Card.
-This card allows use of the subways and buses in Seoul, Busan, and other cities at a discounted rate.
+This card allows the use of subways and buses in Seoul, Busan, and other cities at a discounted rate.

 Taking the subway in Korea is cheap.
 Even if you take the train all the way from one side of Seoul to the other, you will spend little more than $1.

-Taking Cabs in Korea
+Taking cabs and rideshare apps in Korea

 Taking the Train in Korea